Do your heels hurt first thing in the morning, or after resting?

 Some useful tips for heel pain are in our April 2020 blog (stretching, icing, footwear and insoles).
 This blog will highlight a strapping technique you can administer yourself to help ease your symptoms and keep you active.
 A study by Radford et al (2006) was able to demonstrate that when used for the short-term treatment of plantar heel pain, low-dye taping provided an improvement in 'first-step' pain.

-Tools needed: zinc oxide tape.
+Zinc oxide tape.
 This is a type of cotton athletic tape that’s more rigid than others.
 As a result, it’s better at stabilising joints and limiting movement.

 Zinc oxide tape still offers a little stretch, it’s also durable, and water-resistant.
 Some people have shown a sensitivity to its use in which case you can utilise another tape like hypafix before applying the zinc oxide tape over the top.